jensjvh/wolt_project/README.md

 ### How to run and test
 1. Launch the local server with the command `python3 api.py`.
 2. Pytest can be invoked to test the functionality of the API with the command `python3 -m pytest test_api.py`
 3. (Only for testing the API by running it on local server!)
-To send a request payload with the included file `post_request.py`, use the command `python3 post_request.py` in a new terminal session.
+API testing can be done on an API platform such as Postman.
+Alternatively, to send a request payload with the included file `post_request.py`, use the command `python3 post_request.py` in a new terminal session.
 Sending a POST request payload (json) to `http://localhost:5000` returns a response payload (json) with the calculated delivery fee.
+Alternatively, send a

 ### JSON payload formats
 * Request example